SyNergy Young Investigator Program

 Supporting early career scientists is a central aim of SyNergy.

 Emerging ideas, such as those promoted by SyNergy, endure best if they become engrained in the research philosophy at an early career stage.
-From high school students to advanced post-docs and clinicians, SyNergy strives to promote this:
+From high school students to advanced post-docs, clinicians, and awardees of ERC starting grants, SyNergy strives to promote this:

 (1) by providing early systems neurology training for natural science undergraduates and medical students